isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 The sanctions for breach of the Unified Code pertain to a person’s participation in sport.

-You could receive a warning, a direction to do something (e.g. attend a course, contact limitations) or your participation may be limited (e.g. &nbsp;probation, suspension, permanent ineligibility).
+You could receive a warning, a direction to do something (e.g. attend a course, contact limitations) or your participation may be limited (e.g. probation, suspension, permanent ineligibility).

 You can find a non-exhaustive list of measures and sanctions in Appendix 3 of the Handbook.